jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

   because in Python_ the body of a :ref:`function<what is a function?>` is indented under the name.

-* I indent the :ref:`assertions<what is an assertion?>` with 4 spaces to make them the body of the :ref:`function<what is a function?>`
+* I indent the :ref:`assertions<what is an assertion?>` with four spaces to make them the body of the :ref:`function<what is a function?>`

   .. code-block:: python
     :lineno-start: 28
-    :emphasize-lines: 2-3, 5, 7, 9, 11, 13, 15, 17, 19, 21
+    :emphasize-lines: 5-6, 8, 10, 12, 14, 16, 18, 20, 22, 24

     assert {} is not None